csircimapbioinfo/SanaKhan/README.md

 2. QSAR Model: For Quinoxaline class of compounds.

 **Usage Manual**:
+1. Extract QSARTNBC.zip file.
+Set R-path to extracted directory.
-1. Upload 'QSARTNBC' library to R. (As: library(QSARTNBC))
+2. Access QSARTNBC_0.1.0.zip OR QSARTNBC_0.1.0.tar.gz.
+And upload 'QSARTNBC' package to R. (As: library(QSARTNBC))
-2. Call tool as: QSARTNBC()
+3. Call tool as: QSARTNBC()
-3. Upload .sdf file of query small molecule. and wait for results.
+4. Upload .sdf file of query small molecule. and wait for results.

 **Result output Example**: